maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 }
 ```

-Note: If you are especially savvy with Terraform, you may find it easier to create the bucket with Terraform local state, then migrate the state into the bucket.
-See the Google Cloud documentation for more details.
+Note: If you are especially savvy with Terraform, you may find it easier to create the bucket with Terraform local state, then [migrate the state into the bucket](https://developer.hashicorp.com/terraform/language/state/import), or [import the bucket into Terraform state](https://developer.hashicorp.com/terraform/language/state/import) after creation.

 Now,  we will continue with the initial infra deployment: